fhnw-imvs/fhnw-idb/introduction/Python/README.md

 Python 3.11.2
 ```

-You need to install `pip3` to be able to dd python packages to your project.
+You need to install `pip3` to be able to download python packages to your project.
 Install `pip3` as follows:

 ```shell
 $ sudo apt-get install python3-pip
 $ pip --version